 Abstract

 Objective: To evaluate the impact of a functional power threshold test (FTP) on cardiac autonomic regulation indicators in high performance cyclists.
 Material and methods: A total of 12 male elite cyclists (mean age 36.1 ± 11.2 years) were recruited.
 Body composition parameters were measured using bioimpedancemetry and heart rate variability (HRV) before and after the application of the FTP assessment.
-Results: We observed that a greater Sympathetic Nervous System (SNS) index and Stress index on baseline were correlated with a smaller decrease in the Parasympathetic Nervous System (PNS) activity in response to the FTP test (p = 0.013).
-Concerning morphological parameters, the skeletal muscle index (SMI) was the only one that was inversely correlated with ∆PNS (p = 0.002) and a positive correlation was observed between the muscle-bone index (MBI) and the ∆SNS (p = 0.001).
+Results: We observed that a greater sympathetic nervous system (SNS) index and Stress index on baseline were correlated with a smaller decrease in the parasympathetic nervous system (PNS) activity in response to the FTP test (p = 0.013).
+Concerning morphological parameters, the skeletal muscle index (SMI) was the only one that was inversely correlated with ∆PNS (p = 0.002) whereas the muscle-bone index (MBI) displayed a positive correlation with ∆SNS (p = 0.001).
 In fully adjusted models we found that waist-to-hip ratio (p = 0.001) and SMI significantly influenced ∆PNS (p < 0.001), whereas MBI (p < 0.001) and the interaction between the latter and Power achieved during FTP influenced ∆SNS (p = 0.033).
-Conclusion: The SMI showed a negative effect on the ∆PNS, whereas the muscle-bone index was positively correlated with the ∆SNS in cyclists.
-These findings suggest that higher SMI and MBI could negatively affect cardiac autonomic response to maximal aerobic exercise, such as FTP.
+Conclusion: Our findings indicate that the SMI had a negative effect on the ∆PNS, while the MBI was positively correlated with the ∆SNS in cyclists.
+These findings suggest that a higher SMI and MBI could have a detrimental impact on the cardiac autonomic response to maximal aerobic exercise in high-performance cyclists, such as FTP.

 Keywords: Heart Rate; Physical performance; Athletes; Cardiovascular regulation.